MPI-BGC-Functional-Biogeography/rtry/README.md

 ## Sources of `rtry`

-There are three sources where users can download the `rtry` package and the relevant documentation.
+There are two sources where users can download the `rtry` package and the relevant documentation.

 **CRAN**